Water Distribution System – its 4 [Distribution Types & Advantages]

 - For firefighting a large quantity of water is available.

 Disadvantages of Ring System:

-There are the following disadvantages of ring system such as;
+There are the following disadvantages of the ring system such as;

 - Large diameter and longer length pipes are required in this system.